SvenningsenDev/junior-devops-assignment-fork/handin.md

 ## How to Run

-1. Make sure the .env file is in the root directory
+1. Create the .env file in the root directory.
+Give values to the variables seen in .env.example.
+(In this case port = 8080 and redis url = redis://redis:6379)
 2. Create a users.json file in src/secrets.
 Inside put a list of strings of the accepted usernames. e.g: ["admin", "username"]
 2. Run the application:
    ```bash